Learn How To Grow Flowers In Containers And Flower Beds. Planting Annuals Adds Sparkling Color To Your Garden.

 Alyssum is another low-growing filler plant for pots or flower beds.

 It is great for edging borders or under planting roses.
 The flowers are sweetly scented and they often self-seed.
+Bees and pollinators love this plant!

 Photo courtesy of hortulus